qgis/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

 #.
 Click the map to select it
 #.
 Hold in :kbd:`Shift` on your keyboard and click on the label so
    that both the map and the label are selected.
 #.
-Look for the :guilabel:`Align` button |alignLeft| and click on the
+Look for the |alignLeft| :sup:`Align selected items left` button
-   dropdown arrow next to it to reveal the positioning options and click :guilabel:`Align center`:
+   and click on the dropdown arrow next to it to reveal the positioning options and click :guilabel:`Align center`:

    .. figure:: img/align_center_dropdown.png
       :align: center